Loading...

 Led Zeppelin, Live E.P.
 180 Gram Swan Song EP, $19.98

-To coincide with the original release of Physical Graffiti, Led Zeppelin embarked on a massive tour of North America from January to March 1975, then returned to England for a pair of concerts at west London's Earls Court arena.
-Advance sales for the tickets were brisk, and a total of five sold-out shows were then put on later that year in May.
-Over four years passed before Led Zeppelin played live again in the UK, when they headlined two nights of the Knebworth Festival in August 1979.
+To coincide with the original release of Physical Graffiti, Led Zeppelin embarked on a massive tour of North America from January to March 1975, then returned to England for a pair of concerts at west London's Earls Court Arena.
+Advance sales for the tickets were brisk—Led Zeppelin sold out three shows in less than four hours—and the promoters ultimately upped the number to a total of five sold-out shows in May.
+Four years would pass before Led Zeppelin played live again in the UK, when they headlined two nights of the Knebworth Festival in August 1979.
 While both concert events were eventually released on the Led Zeppelin DVD in 2003, none of the recordings have been made available on LP, CD, or for digital streaming.
 Live E.P. compiles four key Physical Graffiti tracks chosen from the pair of concerts, and is actually quite generously proportioned, clocking in at just under 35 minutes.

 Track List: